 Students will learn:

-- To define the categories of biodiversity
+- How to define the categories of biodiversity

-- How to conduct a practical investigation into the challenges of maintaining biodiversity
+- How to conduct a practical investigation into the challenges of maintaining biodiversity by quadrat sampling in a grassland ecosystem to determine if it satisfies the requirements for a native species to thrive

 Use the activities in the Teaching Guide (below) to spark students’ curiosity and prepare them for their zoo visit.